 Planning Your First International Trip

-International travel can be very overwhelming, especially your first time.
+International travel can be very overwhelming, especially for your first time.
 There are so many steps involved in the planning, from entry into the country, transportation, accommodations, and activities.
 It is easy to forget or overlook a step, but to minimize stress and last-minute hassles be sure to complete the following tasks with plenty of time.

 1- Determine your destination